Security alarm

-A security alarm is a system designed to detect intrusion, such as unauthorized entry, into a building or other areas such as a home or school.
-Security alarms used in residential, commercial, industrial, and military properties protect against burglary (theft) or property damage, as well as personal protection against intruders.
-Security alerts in neighborhoods show a connection with diminished robbery.
-Car alarms likewise help protect vehicles and their contents.
-Prisons also use security systems for the control of inmates.
+A security alarm is a system designed to detect intrusions, such as unauthorized entry, into a building or other areas, such as a home or school.
+Security alarms protect against burglary (theft) or property damage, as well as against intruders.
+Examples include personal systems, neighborhood security alerts, car alarms, and prison alarms.

 Some alarm systems serve a single purpose of burglary protection; combination systems provide fire and intrusion protection.
 Intrusion-alarm systems are combined with closed-circuit television surveillance (CCTV) systems to record intruders' activities and interface to access control systems for electrically locked doors.
 There are many types of security systems.
 Homeowners typically have small, self-contained noisemakers.
 These devices can also be complicated, multirole systems with computer monitoring and control.
 It may even include a two-way voice which allows communication between the panel and monitoring station.

-Design
+Components

 The most basic alarm consists of at least one sensor to detect trespassers and an alerting device to indicate the intrusion.
 However, a typical premises security alarm employs the following components: